L-U-C-K-Y/claude-code-action/gitlab/README.md

 - 🎯 **Smart Replies**: Claude replies to existing comment threads
 - 🌿 **Automatic Git Workflow**: Claude creates branches, commits, and can create MRs automatically
 - 🔐 **Secure**: Uses GitLab's native authentication and permissions
+- 🔧 **Pipeline Analysis**: Claude can check and analyze failed pipelines when asked

 ## What's New in v1.0.0